Skip to content

 Course Overview

-Our BSc (Hons) Computer Science with Artificial Intelligence programme aims to develop confident and informed graduates who will be able to contribute to and develop these and new technologies of the future.
-The artificial intelligence theme will focus upon developing knowledge and practice in highly relevant areas such as natural language processing; nature inspired computing; deep learning and its applications; and the ethics of artificial intelligence systems.
+Our BSc (Hons) Computer Science with Artificial Intelligence programme aims to develop confident and informed graduates who will be able to contribute to the advancement of current and emerging technologies.
+The artificial intelligence theme focuses on developing knowledge and practice in highly pertinent areas such as natural language processing; deep learning and its applications, and the ethical considerations of artificial intelligence systems.

 Why Choose Lincoln?